dataknut/airQual/docs/README.md

 Data sources:

  * Directly: from [http://southampton.my-air.uk/](http://southampton.my-air.uk/) although this site is now mostly inactive.
 Plots and data also available from http://www.hantsair.org.uk/hampshire/asp/home.asp?la=Southampton;
- * Indirectly: Two of the above sites also feed to http://uk-air.defra.gov.uk/openair/R_data/ and can be downloaded using `ōpenair::importAURN()`.
+ * Indirectly: Two of the Southampton sites also feed to http://uk-air.defra.gov.uk/openair/R_data/ and the data can be downloaded using `ōpenair::importAURN()`.
 We explain which source we use when and why in the analysis.

 NB: The AURN data undergoes a processes of  [ratification](https://uk-air.defra.gov.uk/assets/documents/Data_Validation_and_Ratification_Process_Apr_2017.pdf) with a lagof about 6 months.
 Data less than 6 months old will not have undergone this process.